Your first choice is Gulliver’s Travels by Jonathan Swift.

 When did you first read it?

 I was about 14, I think.
 It was a little bit of a slog, but such a good story that I pushed forward with it.
 Swift’s take on human nature is evergreen.
 Whether people would use horses any more [as the perfection of nature], I don’t know.
 I don’t suppose we’re as familiar with them as Swift was; we’d use dogs or cats.
 No, not cats.
 There’s something a little wicked about cats.

-Aldous Huxley.
-Brave New World.
+Next up is Aldous Huxley’s Brave New World.

-Well, this is the perfectibility of mankind.
+Well, this is about the perfectibility of mankind.
 He posits the idea that the political system actually does perfect things for people and it turns out to be nearly as scary as the horror shows actually created in the 20th century in the attempt to create the new man, whether as Aryan super-German or Marxist and whatever Mussolini and Franco were up to.
 So Huxley was showing us that this is a rum goal however ‘well’ it turns out.
 Even if our dreams of Utopia were to come true it would be a horror show.

 Why do you think that is?
 Do we like each other with equal components of good and bad?
 We enjoy the struggle?

 I haven’t really thought of it that way.
 We should just leave people alone.
 Leave them alone!
 I mean, there are some wonderful things that political systems provide – protection against external aggression and internal disorder, rule of law, property rights and that kind of thing – but, you know, just…stop!
 Enough already!